mharen/mharen.github.io/_posts/2010/2010-11-17-arduino-day-17-light-driven-beeps.md

 Today’s build was a fun one for Thing 1.
 It’s basically just two CdS light sensors tied to a set of LEDs and a buzzer.
 If you cover either of the sensors (or both), a different tone plays and an LED lights.
 Like so:

-<iframe width="640" height="385" src="https://www.youtube.com/embed/NFDGEEr8ydQ" title="Arduino Day 17: Fun with light-controlled buzzers" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="full-embed hd" src="https://www.youtube.com/embed/NFDGEEr8ydQ" title="Arduino Day 17: Fun with light-controlled buzzers" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 #### Build